 Will there be on-campus housing?

 On-campus housing will be offered at a reduced capacity in order to ensure social distancing and other health safety measures.
-Housing assignments and contracts will be distributed beginning July 10.
-Move-in plans will be announced on or around Aug.
-10. Answers to frequently asked questions about housing are posted here.
+Housing assignments and contracts have been distributed and move-in plans have been announced.
+Answers to frequently asked questions about housing are posted here.

 Will athletics hold sports competitions in the fall?